-On September 16, 2020 Panama passed an Executive Decree No. 133, where the Teleworking Law is regulated, formalizing all the agreements reached in the Tripartite Dialogue Table for the Economy and Labor Development.

-The Regulation provides for the voluntary nature of the Teleworking modality, and the worker's right to disconnect
+On 16 September 2020, Panama passed an Executive Decree No. 133, where the Teleworking Law is regulated, formalizing all the agreements reached in the Tripartite Dialogue Table for the Economy and Labour Development.
+This Regulation also provides for the voluntary nature of the teleworking modality, and the worker's right to disconnect.

 The workplace is defined depending on whether telework is full time or part-time.
 Full-time: any location other than the employer's premises, including, but not limited to, the worker's home, where work is performed on behalf of the employer; and part-time: the workplace may also include the employer's premises, understanding that at some point work is performed outside the business premises.

-Overtime will be governed by the limitations and other provisions contained in the Labor Code.
+Overtime will be governed by the limitations and other provisions contained in the Labour Code.

-The employer must keep a record of the hours worked by the employee through ITC, and similar means that the employer determines, and that are verifiable by both parties.
+The employer must keep a record of the hours worked by the employee through ICT, and similar means that the employer determines, and that are verifiable by both parties.
 These records must be available to workers for consultation at all times.

-The employer's instructions, for the performance of telework, may be issued by ITC or similar means, without prejudice to another modality, which provide certainty about the issuing authority, clarity of the instruction, date, and its direct relationship with the execution of the telework modality in development.
+The employer's instructions, for the performance of telework, may be issued by ICT or similar means, without prejudice to another modality, which provide certainty about the issuing authority, clarity of the instruction, date, and its direct relationship with the execution of the telework modality in development.